elixir-oasis/oasis/guides/hmac_based_authentication.md

 `Authorization: HMAC-uppercase(<algorithm>) Credential=<value>&SignedHeaders=<value>&Signature=<value>`

 * `Algorithm`
-    * Some digest/hash algorithm, see [Schemes Supported](Oasis.Plug.HMACAuth.html#module-schemes-supported) for details.
+    * Some digest/hash algorithm, see [Algorithms Supported](Oasis.Plug.HMACAuth.html#module-algorithms-supported) for details.
 * `Credential`
     * ID of the access key used to signature and verify, must be defined in `Oasis.HMACToken.Crypto`.
 * `SignedHeaders`